remotesynth/Static-Site-Samples/README.md

 [Eco](https://github.com/sstephenson/eco) was chosen for the template engine since it is what the docs specify - though other templating engines are supported via additional plugins.

+##Wyam Example

+Wyam is a .NET generator written in C#.
+It currently runs on Windows and can be [downloaded as an installer or as binaries](https://github.com/Wyamio/Wyam/releases).

+To run the example, start the Wyam Command Prompt (if installed via the Windows installer), change the directory, and start the local preview server:

+    cd wyamsite
+    wyam -p

+If you downloaded and extracted the binaries without the installer, just point to the `wyam.exe` executable wherever it was extracted when you run the site.

+Wyam templates are built with Razor and Markdown is used for content pages with YAML front matter.

 ###Known Issues

 Data was added as YAML "front matter" to the home page as (after much research), I could not find another way to include arbitrary data on a page via an external YAML or JSON file.
 This is not ideal as the data cannot be reused.